-A full-time teacher's regularly scheduled work year will be one hundred and eighty-five (185) days, consisting of at least one hundred and eighty (180) instructional days, two (2) contract workdays (non-student) and three (3) buy-back days contingent upon the continuation of state funding for this program.
-The regularly scheduled work year for other eligible bargaining unit members also includes three (3) SB 1193 buy-back days.
+A full-time teacher's regularly scheduled work year will be one hundred and eighty-five (185) days, consisting of at least one hundred and eighty (180) instructional days, two (2) contract workdays (non-student) and three (3) professional development days.
+The regularly scheduled work year for other eligible bargaining unit members also includes three (3) professional development days.

 The regularly scheduled work year for the school nurse will be one hundred and eighty-five (185) days, for the counselors one hundred and ninety-two (192) days, and for the school psychologists one hundred and ninety (190) days.
-The District reserves the right to assign up to ten (10)

-additional days to be paid at the affected employee's daily rate.
+The District reserves the right to assign up to ten (10) additional days to be paid at the affected employee's daily rate.
 Counselors and Psychologists shall be paid pursuant to Appendix "A" (Certificated Salary Schedule).